MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/Lab_3_1_Createformsandpages.md

 ---
 lab:
-    title: 'Lab 3.1: Create marketing forms and pages'
+    title: 'Lab 3.1: Create marketing forms'
-    module: 'Module 3: Manage marketing forms and pages'
+    module: 'Module 3: Manage marketing forms'
 ---

-# Module 3: Manage marketing forms and pages
+# Module 3: Manage marketing forms

-## Practice Lab 3.1 - Create marketing forms and pages
+## Practice Lab 3.1 - Create marketing forms

 # Lab Overview

 ## Scenario

-For the cross-sell campaign, the marketing team wants to direct contacts to a marketing page with a marketing form.
+For the cross-sell campaign, the marketing team wants to direct contacts to a marketing webpage with a marketing form.
 The purpose of the page will be to encourage business customers to fill out the form to schedule a review of their current coverage and learn about additional services available.

-The Marketing Coordinator will start by creating the marketing form and then create a marketing page and add the form to the page.
+The Marketing Coordinator will start by creating the marketing form.
+Then, they will configure the form hosting.

 ## Lab Overview